-- Period of Performance.
+• Period of Performance.
 Include the dates for the performance period.
-If it involves a number of tasks, include the performance period for each task. - Scope of Work.
-List and describe the specific activities or tasks to be performed.
-Criteria for Measuring Accountability.
+If it involves a number of tasks, include the performance period for each task.

+• Scope of Work.
+List and describe the specific activities or tasks to be performed and the criteria for measuring accountability.
 Include an itemized line item breakdown as well as total contract/award amount.
-If applicable, include any indirect costs paid under the contract/award and the indirect cost rate used. - Itemized Budget.
+If applicable, include any indirect costs paid under the contract/award and the indirect cost rate used.

+• Itemized Budget.
 Include categories used in program budget for sub-recipients or contractors if applicable under 2 C.F.R.
 200.101.
-If applicable, include any direct cost paid under the sub-award or contract and the indirect cost rate used.
+If applicable, include any direct cost paid under the sub-award and the indirect cost rate used.